ElyRod85/SampleInfoLEG/README.md

 I'm a Front-End Developer and content strategist!

-This is my sample of a [university curriculum page rework](https://elyrod85.github.io/SampleInfoLEG/)!
+This is my sample of a [governmental landing page rework](https://elyrod85.github.io/SampleInfoLEG/)!